-Switch between your iOS devices and Mac computers (with iOS 8 or OS X Yosemite) as you send and receive SMS and MMS text messages.
+Switch between your iOS devices (iOS 8 or later) and Mac computers (OS X Yosemite or later) as you send and receive SMS and MMS text messages.
 Just sign in to iMessage with the same Apple ID as your iPhone.
-For more information, see SMS, MMS, and iMessage on page 78.
+For more information, see SMS, MMS, and iMessage.